ukwa/ukwa-heritrix/README.md

 * 2.4.10:
     * Ensure sheets are unchanged if unspecified.
 * 2.4.9:
     * Refactor and simplify RecentlySeen code and default to ignoring forceFetch.
+Can override obeyForceFetch, but the behaviour we want is to force the CrawlURI to be accepted into the frontier even if it's already there (so it can be re-prioritised).
+We don't want forceFetch to override RecentlySeen in that case.
 * 2.4.8:
     * Reset sheet definitions for recrawl delays, as launchTimestamp resolves the issue.
 * 2.4.7: